 Leeks have a bad reputation for being gritty.
 Soil can easily become trapped between the leaves, as they grow.
 To keep them cleaner, you can slip the cardboard tube from paper towels or toilet paper over the young plants.
 The tube will eventually disintegrate, but it will keep the grit out.

 Leeks are shallow rooted.
 Use caution when cultivating near the plants and keep the area weed free.
-Provide at least 1" of water each week.
+Provide at least one inch of water each week.
 Mulching will keep the soil cool, retain water and prevent weeds.
 Leeks are not heavy feeders, but because they have a long season, a mid-season side dressing of composted manure or a high nitrogen fertilizer is beneficial.